 Her formal education included Latin as well as Provencal, the language of Aquitaine.
 On Good Friday 1137, in the city of Compostella while on pilgrimage, Duke William X passed away.
-After his death she had no choice but to turn to Louis VI, king of France (at this time no more than the confines of Paris but already gaining feudal control outside the Ile de France).
+After his death she had no choice but to turn to Louis VI, king of France.
 Soon after she was engaged to his only surviving son, Louis le Jeune.
 (8) On July 25, 1137 the couple was married in Bordeaux.
 At fifteen years old, Eleanor (according to contemporary sources) was a "beauty, tall, with a great figure that she kept well into old age."
 (9) She probably had blond hair and blue eyes, which at this time were considered marks of extraordinary good looks.
 After their wedding, on August 8, both Eleanor and Louis were consecrated duke and duchess of Aquitaine.
 News reached them during the betrothal banquet that Louis' father, king Louis VI had died a week earlier.
 (10) On December 25, 1137 Eleanor was crowned queen of France.
 The young couple seemed genuinely in love.
 She worked hard to make her court the most splendid in the west.
 She moved to Paris, an unimpressive city at this time with its still standing Roman ruins.
 The city was in the early stages of a gothic revival that would establish her as one of the most celebrated capitals in western Christendom.
 To the devout city Eleanor introduced customs from Aquitaine such as its language, respect for women, and fashion.
 The couple traveled together holding court in the cities and towns of the duchy.
-They learned from each other, she gained respect for Aristotelian logic, and enjoyed her husband's dissertations he arranged in the palace gardens.
+They learned from each other.
+She gained respect for Aristotelian logic, and enjoyed her husband's dissertations which he arranged in the palace gardens.
 He shared some of her pleasures such as hunting and tournaments, as well as her love for poetry.
 (11) "Masterful and fiercely energetic, Eleanor soon established almost complete control over her husband."
 (12)

 The Antochian capital proved to be as dazzling to the French as Constantinople.
 Eleanor enjoyed her ten days in Antioch immensely, especially the prince, her long lost uncle Raymond of Poitiers.
 (19) Louis was angered by his wife's affections for her uncle.
 Raymond and Louis also disagreed on how to go about the crusade, Raymond wanted to attack Aleppo and perhaps recapture Edessa.
 In the meantime Louis wanted to go on to Jerusalem.
 Eleanor favored her uncle's plan and angrily opposed her husband.
 She went as far as to propose a divorce.
 (20) On the night of his departure, royal troops broke into the queen's quarters and carried her to the port.
 On advice from the regent in Paris, Louis decided to deal with Eleanor back in France.
 The rift between the couple would not be mended.
 (21) In Jerusalem, Louis joined an ill-fated attack on Damascus where the Crusaders suffered heavy losses.
 (22) Soon after Easter 1149, the royal couple left the holy land sailing in separate ships.
 The Byzantines, who were at war with Sicily, captured Eleanor's ship.
 The Sicilian navy re-captured her ship and she went to Palermo to recuperate.
 The extraordinary luxury of the Sicilian court left a lasting impression on the queen.
 (23)